Browse our trips that explore this bay.

 The fear was that the new owners could deny access to the beach for the New Zealand public, and access to our coast is something many Kiwis have strong feelings about.
 In a major triumph for people power, the New Zealand public donated over two million dollars, purchased the beach and ceded it into the national park.

 Awaroa is the other main settlement of private baches in the Park, all of which are located around the tidal estuary.
 Awaroa Lodge is located a short walk inland from the main beach front.
-The track north of Awaroa is only accessible 1.5 to 2 hours either side of low tide.
+You can also camp at the Awaroa campsite or stay at the hut.
+The coastal track north of Awaroa is only accessible 1.5 to 2 hours either side of low tide.
 At other times the water level is too high to cross and there is no alternative route.